Dr. Anthony J.V. Obinna,

 Q. Your Grace, do you

-A. Well, constitutionally there is freedom of worship.
+think we can in all honesty say that we have freedom of worship in A. Well, constitutionally there is freedom of worship.
 So, to some extent, it is possible to say:

 yes,